Back

 product mvp development

-The first and the most simple MVP type you can use is the idea visualization.
-For this type of MVP development in most cases you don’t even need coding – that’s why it is also often called a no-product MVP.
+The first and the simplest MVP type you can use is idea visualization.
+For this type of MVP development, in most cases you don’t even need coding – that’s why it is also often called a no-product MVP.
 It simply demonstrates how your final product will function through text, images, or videos.

 There are multiple ways you can present such a visual MVP.
 From landing pages to demo videos, you can use anything you like.
 The important thing here is not the format, but how well the MVP demonstrates the capabilities of your product, and whether it is easily accessible by the target audience.
 This is the most cost-efficient but also the most basic and the least appealing type.